-Join us for coffee and other hot beverages prior to Sunday School in the Family Life Center.
+Join us in the Family Life Center for coffee and other hot beverages prior to Adult Bible Fellowship, which is held in the Worship Center.

-- AWANA (Age 3 through 6th Grade – Program takes place in the FLC)
+AWANA - Age 3 through 2nd Grade – Programs take place in the FLC

 - Adult Bible Fellowship (Worship Center) and Student Ministries (FLC)

 - 10:25-10:30 Parents pick up children from AWANA

 Infant Nursery Available (FLC) during Sunday School and Worship Service

 10:45-12:15 WORSHIP SERVICE

 - All Ages (Worship bags are available for younger, school-age children – Worship Center)